Nour al-Jandali

-Nour Muhammad Mu'ayyad Jandali (نور الجندلي; born 1978) is a political and rights activist, teacher, newspaper columnist and a member of the People's Assembly of Syria for Homs District.
+Nour Muhammad Mu'ayyad Jandali (نور الجندلي; born 1978) is a Syrian politician, political and rights activist, teacher and newspaper columnist who is currently a member of the People's Assembly, representing Homs District.
+Jandali is a supporter of a campaign to give Syrian citizenship to children with Syrian mothers and fathers, as opposed to paternal citizenship only.

 Election

 In the 2025 Syrian parliamentary election, Jandali was elected as one of the members of the People's Assembly for the Homs District.